Chainlit/chainlit/README.md

 ## 🛣 Roadmap

-- [ ] New UI elements (spreadsheet, video, carousel...)
+- [ ] Selectable chat profiles (at the beginning of a chat)
-- [ ] Create your own UI elements via component framework
+- [ ] One click chat sharing
+- New clients:
-- [ ] DAG-based chain-of-thought interface
+  - [ ] Slack
-- [ ] Support more LLMs in the prompt playground
+  - [ ] Discord
-- [ ] App deployment
+  - [ ] Website embbed

-Tell us what you would like to see added in Chainlit using the Github issues or on [Discord](https://discord.gg/ZThrUxbAYw).
+Tell us what you would like to see added in Chainlit using the Github issues or on [Discord](https://discord.gg/k73SQ3FyUh).

+## 🏢 Enterprise support

+For entreprise grade features and self hosting, please visit this [page](https://docs.chainlit.io/cloud/persistence/enterprise) and fill the form.

 ## 💁 Contributing